 - Above Rs.
 200,000: Rs.
 24.00

-- No charges levied on RTGS/NEFT through internet/mobile banking.
+- No charges are levied on RTGS/NEFT through internet/mobile banking.

-To sum up, PNB is committed to offer assistance to fulfill banking needs of customers.
+To sum up, PNB is committed to offering assistance to fulfill the banking needs of customers.
 In such case, you may contact PNB customer care 1800-180-2222 or 1800-103-2222.
 This toll-free number will provide you assistance in any type of RTGS/NEFT query.

 FAQs (Frequently Asked Questions)

-All PNB branches provide RTGS/NEFT services to customers for fund transfer.
+All PNB branches provide RTGS/NEFT services to customers for fund transfers.

 In such a case, the remitter gets back the remitted amount.
-The beneficiary bank returns the money to remitter bank when the former fails to credit amount in beneficiary account.
+The beneficiary bank returns the money to the remitter bank when the former fails to credit the amount in the beneficiary account.
 Moreover, it consumes about 2 hours to return the amount.

-Generally NEFT works on the basis of hourly batches including 11 batches in week days and 5 batches on Saturdays.
-On week days, the beneficiary may expect credit between 09:00 am to 05:00 pm.
+Generally, NEFT works on the basis of hourly batches including 11 batches in weekdays and 5 batches on Saturdays.
+On weekdays, the beneficiary may expect credit between 09:00 am to 05:00 pm.
 But on Saturdays, hourly batches work from 09:00 am to 12:00 noon.
-Moreover, the credit may be expected on same day or subsequent working day in following cases:
+Moreover, the credit may be expected on the same day or subsequent working day in the following cases:

 1) Transaction settlement on weekdays in the batches of 06:00 pm and 07:00 pm